ABandet/y86-in-js/app/README.md

 # Browserify
 npm install browserify -g

-# Jison -- if you need to rebuild the parser
+# Jison -- if you need to rebuild hcl2js or yas
 npm install jison -g
 ```